dartmouth-cs52-20S/workshop-messaging/README.md

 Next, head to your `server/index.js` file.
 Don't worry about the code that's there, it's just the basics to get your API server running and listening as well as an example route to demonstrate structure.

-Add the following code just below the require statements at the top:
+Add the following code just below the require statements at the top so that connection to the server will be established using the credentials you entered in the .env file:

 ```javascript
 const client = require('twilio')(